header parallax image

 Battle of Berlin Facts

-The Battle of Berlin occurred from April 16th to May 2nd, 1945 and served as the major concluding battle of World War 2 in Europe.
-It also served as the culminating point for the Soviet army after seizing the strategic initiative from the Germans after the Battle of Kursk in July of 1943.
-The Soviets had reached the outskirts of Warsaw in August of 1944, but did not lend any assistance to the Polish Home Army during the Warsaw Uprising.
-The Soviets would go on to capture Bucharest on August 31st, 1944 and spent the remainder of the year into early 1945 occupying the Baltic States and other territory in eastern Europe.
-The offensive to take Berlin started in January of 1945 where the Soviet forces would clear out the remaining German forces from Poland.
-The move to and taking of Berlin would incur a number of implications for the Cold War that would begin soon after the conclusion of World War 2.
+The Battle of Berlin occurred from April 16th to May 2nd, 1945, and served as the significant concluding battle of World War 2 in Europe.
+It also served as the culminating point for the Soviet army after seizing the strategic initiative from the Germans after the Battle of Kursk in July 1943.
+The Soviets reached the outskirts of Warsaw in August of 1944 but did not assist the Polish Home Army during the Warsaw Uprising.
+The Soviets captured Bucharest on August 31st, 1944, and spent the remainder of the year into early 1945 occupying the Baltic States and other territories in eastern Europe.
+The offensive to take Berlin started in January of 1945 when the Soviet forces removed the remaining German troops from Poland.
+The move to and taking of Berlin would incur several implications for the Cold War that would begin soon after the conclusion of World War 2.

 Battle of Berlin Facts